 In addition to some of the fastest download speeds and highest number of simultaneous connections allowed in the industry, one of Astraweb's biggest strengths it is famous for is its high retention rates.

 Astraweb boasts very high rates of binary retention, an important consideration for Usenet customers.
 Currently, Astraweb’s binary retention stands at 3,000 days.
 That means there are over 10½ years' worth of Usenet downloads available on Astraweb's newsgroup servers.
 Plus, their retention is always increasing.

 Astraweb Protects Your Privacy Too

-No slouch in the privacy department, Astraweb extends strong 256-bit SSL encrypted connections to all users and keeps no logs of your activities.
+Astraweb is no slouch in the privacy department, offering strong 256-bit SSL encrypted connections to all users and keeping no logs of your activities.
 We're informed (but could not confirm as part of our Astraweb review) that they also facilitate anonymous posting (uploading) to newsgroups.

 Drawbacks Revealed in our Astraweb Review